boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/configuring-data-filters.md

    ![Example of Top N](/static/assets/working-with-datasource/images/exampledimensionwithtop.png)

-   For numeric type column, the parameters will be like below:
+   For numeric type columns, the parameters will be as shown below:

    ![Numeric type](/static/assets/working-with-datasource/images/numerictype.PNG)

    ![Select operators](/static/assets/working-with-datasource/images/selectoperators.PNG)

-   Below example shows data of freight whose values are greater than 500.
+   The example below shows data of freight with values greater than 500.

    ![Filter greater than](/static/assets/working-with-datasource/images/filtergreaterthan.png)

-   On clicking `OK` in above dialog, Data Preview grid will be like below,
+   Upon clicking `OK` in the dialog above, the Data Preview grid will appear as shown below.

    ![Column greater than 500](/static/assets/working-with-datasource/images/column-greater-than-500.png)

-   For date time type column, the parameters will be like below:
+   For date and time columns, the parameters will be as follows:

    ![Date time](/static/assets/working-with-datasource/images/datetimetypefilter.png)